As revised May 1993, March 1994, March 1997, June 2002, March 2007, November 2009, March 2012, April 2017, April 2018

 ARTICLE XII Records Retention Policy

 The following guidelines are based on recommended National Council of Nonprofits’ retention policies.
 The criteria was adapted to meet the needs of the Patent and Trademark Resource Center Association, referred to as PTRCA in this document, and necessary legal obligations in record retention for nonprofit status.
 There are no standard document retention laws.
 Most record retention laws are state by state.
 The following are the minimum criteria to meet tax requirements and the PTRCA historical memory.
-All records are to be held by the Wright State University Libraries Archives and Special Collections.
+All records are to be held by the University of Maine, Fogler Library, Special Collections and Projects.

-The PTRCA archives are held at Wright State University Libraries Archives and Special Collections (Archives).
-After each Annual Business Meeting, the immediate Past-President of the Association is responsible for submitting the previous year’s business correspondence, receipts, bylaw revisions, election results, membership records, newsletter/journal copies, and awards or certificate of appreciation, of the Executive Council to the Publications Committee for inclusion in the Association’s archive located at Wright State University Libraries, Archives and Special Collections, 3640 Col. Glenn Hwy., Dayton, OH 45435-0001.
-They should be sent to the attention of Ran Raider, [email protected] or call the archives at 937-775-2092 to make arrangements for acceptance of the documents.
+The PTRCA archives are held at the University of Maine, Fogler Library, Special Collections and Projects.
+After each Annual Business Meeting, the immediate Past-President of the Association is responsible for submitting the previous year’s business correspondence, receipts, bylaw revisions, election results, membership records, newsletter/journal copies, and awards or certificate of appreciation, of the Executive Council to the Publications Committee for inclusion in the Association’s archive located at the University of Maine, Fogler Library, Special Collections and Projects, Orono, ME 04469.
+They should use the contact information on the https://library.umaine.edu/speccoll/page to make arrangements for acceptance of the documents.

 Warning: All permitted document destruction shall be halted if the association is being investigated by a governmental law enforcement agency.